ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 #### Ashley Rice

-###### This FP began as: Speed Typing Car Race Game,Edited version is Let’s Go Driving!
+###### This FP began as: Speed Typing Car Race Game, Edited version is Let’s Go Driving!
 Quote Typing Game

 \*because the car just drives, it does not race